 2. Don’t Expect Your Significant Other to Meet All Your Needs

-To hope that another human can wholly fulfill and meet our needs is asking too much of anyone.
-While your partner may meet some of your needs, you need to make sure that you have other outlets to feel fulfilled.
+Expecting one person to wholly fulfill all your needs is unrealistic and places too much pressure on your partner.
+While your partner may meet some of your needs, it’s important to have other outlets to feel fulfilled.

-You may be putting too much on your significant other and expecting them to meet all of your needs if:
+You may be putting too much on your significant other if:

 - You don’t spend time with anyone else